Analyze Your Exposure to Memory-Based Zero Days and CVEs

 The RunSafe Risk Reduction Analysis, developed out of research from Linköping University, is designed to expose the risk to software from both known and unknown vulnerabilities.

-The RunSafe Risk Reduction Analysis reveals exposure to memory-based zero days by quantifying the number of ROP chains within software that can cause devastating effects when exploited by an attacker.
+The RunSafe Risk Reduction Analysis reveals exposure to memory-based zero days in several stages.

 By significantly reducing the number of available devastating ROP chains—often to nearly zero—RunSafe minimizes the risk of code misuse attacks and strengthens software security.